Discovery and Timing of 49 Pulsars from the Arecibo 327-MHz Drift Survey: Results

-Timing residuals for each source are shown in the Appendix.
+Timing residuals for each source are shown in Fig.~4.1 --~4.7.
+Of the 105 sources discovered in the AO327 survey, we present the timing solutions for 49 of these sources.
 Each timing solution includes constraints on basic astrometric and spin parameters.
 In most cases, we have updated the source names based on better localization via timing as described in Table~\ref{tab:discoveries}.

-Source periods and period derivatives are compared to other populations in Fig.~\ref{ppdot}.
-The spin periods of our pulsars range from 40 ms to 5.05 s, and their DMs from 17.8 pc cm$^{-3}$ to 133.2 pc $\text{cm}^{-3}$.
-As evident in Fig.~\ref{ppdot}, we find that the majority of our discoveries clearly skew towards older characteristic ages.
-This is consistent with other pulsar surveys from Arecibo \citep{Parent_2022}, and low-frequency surveys such as LOFAR \citep{lofar_paper} and LOTASS \cite{lotass}.
+Pulsar periods and period derivatives are compared to other populations in Fig.~\ref{ppdot}.
+The spin periods of our discoveries range from 40 ms to 5.05 s, and their DMs from 17.8 pc cm$^{-3}$ to 133.2 pc $\text{cm}^{-3}$.
+As evident in Fig.~\ref{ppdot}, we find that the majority of our discoveries skew towards older characteristic ages, as expected given the predominantly high Galactic latitudes it covered.
+This is consistent with other high Galactic latitude surveys such as the LOFAR Tied-Array All-Sky Survey \citep[LOTASS,][]{lotass}, the Green Bank North Celestial Cap survey \citep[GBNCC,][]{McEwen_2024}, and the GMRT High Resolution Southern Sky survey \citep[GHRSS,][]{Bhattacharyya_2019}.

+We compare our discoveries with that of GBNCC, a 350-MHz survey which covered nearly the entire sky visible from Green Bank, WV.
+We note that the timing properties of AO327 discoveries are similar to the 148 timed GBNCC discoveries, as expected given the similar observing frequency and predominantly high Galactic latitude coverage.
+In particular, we can also estimate the yield, $N_{\rm AO327}$ of AO327 using the final yield of GBNCC, $N_{\rm GBNCC}=148$.

+The total number of discoverable sources, N, approximately scales with the maximum search volume $V_{max}$, which in turn scales with the flux density $S$, and survey minimum detectable flux density $S_{min}$.
+AO327 was initially planned to cover the entire Arecibo sky excluding the region within $\pm$ 5 degrees of the Galactic plane.
+Only 65\% was completed, which yields a final solid angle, $\Omega_{\rm AO327} \approx 7600$ deg$^{2}$ while GBNCC sampled the entire GBT sky comprising $\Omega_{\rm GBNCC} \approx$ 32440 deg$^{2}$, giving $\Omega_{\rm AO327}/\Omega_{\rm GBNCC} = 0.23$.
+With the PUPPI backend, AO327 was approximately three times more sensitive than GBNCC \citep{Deneva_2013}, hence $S_{min,\rm AO327}/S_{min,\rm GBNCC} = 1/3$.
+To estimate the flux difference at the two frequencies, we assume all pulsars have the population median spectral index of $\alpha=-1.7$ \citep{spectral_index_pap}, which yields $S_{\rm 327MHz}/S_{\rm 350MHz}$ = 1.12.
+Using \citet{Deneva_2013}'s Eq 2. and scaling by $\Omega_{\rm AO327}/\Omega_{\rm GBNCC}$ to account for the difference in solid angles (rather than the maximum solid angle as used there), this yields

+This calculation yields an $N_{\rm AO327}\approx242$.
+This suggests we will at least double the number of discoveries after completing candidate sifting.